How To Care For Your Childrens Feet

 Although more common in women, bunions can affect children as well.
 This deformity of the big toe can happen as a result of inherited foot structure and walking gait, and it is made worse by ill-fitting shoes.
 If you notice redness or a bump by your childs big toe, come in for an exam.
 The problem will worsen without treatment, so catch it early for the best results.

 For more information about caring for childrens feet, you can order our book Childrens Foot Conditions.
 We want to help put your mind at rest about common issues that are not a problem and let you know when it is time to seek the help of a foot specialist.
-For suburb pediatric foot care, call Ottawa Foot Practice in Ontario at (613) 595-9700 to set up an appointment at our Deakin Street office.
+For suburb pediatric foot care, call Ottawa Foot Clinic in Ontario at (613) 595-9700 to set up an appointment at our Deakin Street office.
 You can also request one online using our contact info page.